Nirmal-Yadav/Bootstrap-Gallery/README.md

 ### `To check please visit`

-Open [http://localhost:3000]to view it in your browser.
+Open [https://radiant-zuccutto-0fc23f.netlify.app/] to view it in your browser.

 ### Still in process .....